Marco Banchini

-Marco Banchini (born 23 September 1980) is an Italian football manager, currently in charge of club Pro Vercelli.
+Marco Banchini (born 23 September 1980) is an Italian football coach.

 Career

 Banchini started his managerial career with Vigevano.
 After that, he coached Amicale.
 In 2018, he was appointed head coach of Como 1907 in the Italian Serie C.

 On 1 December 2020, Como sacked him after the match against Piacenza.

 On 24 May 2021 he was hired by Serie C club Vis Pesaro.

 On 6 December 2022, Banchini returned into management as the new head coach of Serie C club Montevarchi.
 He was dismissed on 3 April 2023 as he failed to turn the team's fortunes, leaving Montevarchi deep in the relegation zone.

 On 4 October 2023, Banchini returned to management as the new head coach of Serie C club Alessandria.
 He was dismissed just a month later, on 21 November, following a change of ownership within the club, only to be rehired a month later, on 28 December.
 After failing to improve results, Banchini was dismissed for a second time on 17 March 2024, leaving Alessandria dead last in the league table.

 On 28 November 2024, Banchini returned to management as the new head coach of Serie C club Pro Vercelli, replacing outgoing manager Paolo Cannavaro.